jsade/jsade.github.io/_posts/2025-02-20-Obsidian-Jekyll-and-Github.md

 ## From Obsidian to Web

-Sometimes my <mark>writing</mark> includes content or topics that I think might be interesting to others.
+Sometimes my writing includes content or topics that I think might be interesting to others.
 So, why not make it easy to publish these notes straight from Obsidian to some public web server?

 After some consideration I've settled into the following workflow: